-This is without a doubt, my favorite Vanilla Buttercream Frosting recipe EVER!
+This is without a doubt, my favorite Buttercream Frosting recipe EVER!
 What sets this recipe apart is the technique.
 Learn all the tricks on how to make the best buttercream frosting for all your special occasions!

 My sister came over a few days ago and wanted me to help her make a cake for her son’s first birthday.
 Of course I love every opportunity I get to help someone bake so you can count me in.

 She wanted to make a mini tiered cake (and I don’t own the mini tiered cake pans so I had to get creative) and she wanted a delicious, white, fluffy frosting to cover it.